Ber00tvil/homelab/ElasticSearch.md

 ![image](https://github.com/Ber00tvil/homelab/assets/102535253/3126747a-88da-494e-b495-1869eb537cea)

-If we add `-k` to ignore certificates and change protocol to **HTTPS**, now it will output, that we are missing authentication.
+If we add `-k` to ignore certificates and change protocol to **HTTPS**, now it will output, that we are 'missing authentication credentials for REST request.'

 ![image](https://github.com/Ber00tvil/homelab/assets/102535253/b6ff3909-4943-433f-90f4-689d6c34bd62)